Back

 Every season features a Gather Together Week, during which activities are united into a vibrant whole of artistic and social experiment.
 For this program, we work with artist collective Sunflower Soup and program maker Lenn Cox.

-The second Gather Together Week (Summer Gather Together) will take place during the week of 21–29 June.
+The second Gather Together Week (Summer Gather Together) took place during the week of 21–29 June.
 The results of this second Ploegendienst and Gather Together will be on view until mid-September.

 Ploegendienst 2 | Periphery Center & Girls Like Us